 Dwarf Blue Hyssop in bloom

 Aromatic and attractive, this compact hyssop is a perfect addition to the garden; considered to be annual or a short-lived perennial, but re-seeds itself freely

-Dwarf Blue Hyssop is a perennial herb that is typically grown for its edible qualities.
+Dwarf Blue Hyssop is a perennial herb that is commonly grown for its edible qualities.
 The narrow dark green leaves are usually harvested from mid spring to early fall.
 The leaves have a minty taste.

 The leaves are most often used in the following ways:

 Features & Attributes

 Dwarf Blue Hyssop features showy spikes of fragrant purple flowers rising above the foliage from mid to late summer.
 The flowers are excellent for cutting.
 Its narrow leaves remain dark green in colour throughout the season.

 This is an herbaceous perennial herb with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.
 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Aside from its primary use as an edible, Dwarf Blue Hyssop is sutiable for the following landscape applications;